sail-sg/hloenv/docs/examples.rst

     * - is_alternative
       - List of boolean that shows if the HloInstruction is *kAlternative*

+    * - is_in_fusion
+      - List of boolean that shows if the HloInstruction is inside a fused computation

     * - in_tensor_sizes
       - The total input tensor size from all operands of this HloInstruction